codio/tutorial_nodeschool_functionaljs/Readme.md

 #2 Writing your code
 There are two different ways you can use Codio to run the Nodeschool.io tutorials.
 You can switch between them at any time.
 The great thing is that your code is neatly organized into lessons that you can refer back to later.

-- **Tutorial Mode** : select the 'Tools->Tutorial' menu item.
+- **Tutorial Mode** : select the 'Tools->Guides(Beta)>Play' menu item.
 Each lesson is presented with a Code window on the left and the instructions on the right, which can be scrolled through and left in place while you code.
 You can navigate between lessons using the buttons above the instructions.
 - **Manual Mode** : open up the lessons folders and you will see a filename similar to the folder name.
 You can write your code here and click on the blue icon in the gutter to open up the instructions popup.